Discover all TNT's solutions to send your parcel in the easiest way

 Harmonised Tariff Codes

 The Harmonised System (HS codes) classifies goods so customs authorities know which taxes, duties, and controls may apply.
 It's optional, but including a code helps speed up customs clearance.
-Use our free widget to generate the right code.

 Even if the item is a sample, gift or return, it still has a value of at least the production costs.
 The value should be as accurate as possible.
 If customs question your valuation, it could cause delays and penalties.
 One further tip, list the value of the goods in the currency you specify on the invoice.